sanjeev55/url-shortener-test/README.md

+**Implementationd Details**
+For the given task following assumption was made:
+- URL could be of any type

+Following classes were added:
+HelperClass
+- This class was created to handle the operation related to the indexing and storage of fullURL and shortURL.
+- Two hashmaps are created namely "fullUrlList" to store all the URLs requested and their corresponding ID; and "shortUrlList" to store the shortUrl and Full Url.

+The main logic behind the conversion from Full to short url is based on "Base Conversion", which means, the "id" (associated with the full URL) i.e is base10 number is converted to base62 characters which eventually will be used as the shortened URL.
+And for the reverse implementation, since all the shortURl and FullURl is maintained in "shortUrlLIst", i simply searched the hashmap using the shortURL to obtain the stored Full URL.

+As for the bonus task, i opted to not attempt it because of the time limitation i have.

 # High level overview

 We have created a simple application that comprises a backend app built in Java with Spring Webflux.